 Apache Web Server

-- Confirm the equipment environment
+- Confirm the device environment.

-- Check network connectivity
+- Check network connectivity.

 - Execute